-

 Philosophy

 Wichita State University is a living, learning, and working community dedicated to the personal and academic growth of its students and serves as an educational, cultural, and economic driver for Kansas and the greater public good.
-The University also endeavors to provide students with the necessary tools to engage in effective communication and to resolve conflicts appropriately.
+The University also endeavors to provide Students with the necessary tools to engage in effective communication and to resolve conflicts appropriately.

-Freedom of inquiry and freedom of expression are valued as critical components in the generation and transfer of knowledge to advance the University’s mission.
-The Handbook is designed for the promotion and protection of an environment that encourages reasoned discourse, integrity, intellectual honesty, openness to constructive change, and respect for the rights and responsibilities of all individuals.
+Freedom of inquiry and freedom of expression are valued as critical components in the generation and transfer of knowledge to advance the University's mission.
+This Handbook is designed for the promotion and protection of an environment that encourages reasoned discourse, integrity, intellectual honesty, openness to constructive change, and respect for the rights and responsibilities of all individuals.

 -